 • Streaky Mess: If you don’t rinse the window properly, or if the water you’re using has lots of minerals (that’s called hard water), you might end up with annoying streaks and water spots all over your lovely clean windows.

 • Nasty Chemical Damage: Some cleaning stuff you might use with a pressure washer could harm your windows if it’s not the right type or if you don’t mix it properly.
 For example, soaps with ammonia are a no-go.
 There’s also talk about bleach potentially damaging the glass.
+Professional cleaning solutions, such as biodegradable detergents and purified water systems, are used to clean effectively without leaving residue or causing damage.

 If You Want to Try Pressure Washing Your Windows (Be Super Careful!)